-Just in time for the end of daylight savings and shorter trail days, we’ve put together a mountain bike light buyers guide.
-Mountain biking at night adds a new dimension to familiar trails and it’s a great way to extend your riding season; use this guide to find the best lights for you!
+Just in time for shorter trail days, we’ve put together a mountain bike light primer for those who are looking to buy their first light.
+Mountain biking at night adds a new dimension to familiar trails, and it’s a great way to extend your riding season; use this guide to find the best lights for you!

 Where will you mount your light?

 There are basically two choices here: bar mount and helmet mount.

 A helmet-mounted light tracks wherever you’re looking: around a switchback–at a rough patch of trail, etc.–which many riders prefer.
 The trade-off is that helmet mounted lights can feel heavy on the head, which some riders have a hard time getting used to.
 Remember, with a helmet-mounted light you’ll need to strap the battery pack to the helmet itself or stash the battery in a jersey pocket, which can harsh your flow on the trail.
 Lights are typically mounted to a vented helmet using velcro or stretchy straps.
 Helmet-mounted lights will shine down on the trail more, which is good at eliminating shadows but shortens the distance the light will carry forward.